News

 (Sighisoara, Romania.
 Photo by our local guide and expert – Writers’ Expeditions)

 (We’ll be staying at a beautiful rural mountain inn in Moieciu for two nights.
-Photo by Christopher Campbell)
+Photo by Kirsten Koza, Writers’ Expeditions)

 2019's participants at our guide's mountain lodge before heading to the Halloween party at Dracula's castle.
 (Writers' Expeditions - The Vlad Dracula Expedition)

-(2019’s participants pose at our mountain lodge before heading to the Halloween party at Dracula’s castle.
-Writers’ Expeditions – The Vlad Dracula Expedition)
+(2019’s Writers’ Expeditions participants pose at our mountain lodge before heading to Dracula’s Castle)

 Day 7: November 3rd today we travel to Vlad the Impaler’s grave on an islandand then back to Bucharest

-This morning we’ll sleep in before heading away from Transylvania back to Wallachia, stopping for the climax of Vlad’s life – his death – and his unusual burial wishes.
+This morning after breakfast we’ll head away from Transylvania back to Wallachia, stopping for the climax of Vlad’s life – his death – and his unusual burial wishes.

 Farewell: We’ll then drop you off (near 6:00 PM) at the airport, or in Bucharest, or at an Otopeni airport hotel, or the train station in Bucharest, for the next leg of your journey. – Breakfast, lunch, return to Bucharest